Quintusnz/Math-Dash/Docs/business-model-viability.md

 ### 1.2 Monetisation Model Overview

-Math Dash operates a **one-time paid core game** with an **optional low-cost AI subscription** for parents.
+Ready Steady Math operates a **one-time paid core game** with an **optional low-cost AI subscription** for parents.
 The model is designed to be simple, transparent, and family-friendly.

 **Three-tier model:**